 Nicol tells us about visiting the family of Jon-Paul Gilhooley, the youngest person to die at Hillsborough, only 10 years of age, the cousin of one Steven Gerrard.
 Nicol simply didn’t want to show up at the funeral, that was to take place the following day, without meeting his family beforehand.
 Nicol and his wife, Eleanor, still keep in touch with some of the victims' families.

 After Nicol left Liverpool in 1994 after 13 years as a Red he eventually made his name in the States as a coach with the Boston Bulldogs and New England Revolution.
 He currently resides in Hopkinton, Massachusetts, just west of Boston and works as a pundit for ESPN.

 Nicol’s and Donaldson’s book is a cracking read not only for the entertainment value but its refreshing honesty.
-"5 league titles and a packet of crisps" is published by Sport Media and can be purchased here.
+"5 league titles and a packet of crisps" is published by Sport Media.

 Review by Arnie Baldursson ([email protected]